 If the place at the Tower is not exactly what you want for lunch in San Antonio, there are plenty of other places to choose from.
 The Range is very close to the Alamo and offers some excellent steaks for a complete Texas experience, as well as some great seafood dishes.
 Dough Pizzeria will make you some delectable pies, pasta and all that good stuff which makes us love Italian cuisine so much, while Cappy’s Restaurant, north of the area you’ve been visiting all morning is a good choice for some home cookin’.
 It’s worth noting that Jim’s Restaurants are great 24-hour restaurants in San Antonio, so if you need a snack in the middle of the night go here.

 Apart from the Alamo, there are four other notable missions in San Antonio, which form a UNESCO World Heritage Site as a whole.
 The four are: San Juan, San Jose, Espada and Concepcion, with Mission Concepcion being the closest to the city centre.
 They are not exactly close to each other, so seeing all of them may take up too much time of your one day in San Antonio, but checking out at least one of these Spanish colonial beauties that have been standing here for more than 300 years is a must.
 They are fantastic places to visit.
+If you do decide to visit them all, we definitely recommend this tour.

 After seeing the mission(s), it’s time to do something really fun.
 San Antonio’s SeaWorld offers great shows and exciting rides, along with plenty of educational materials and rescued animals.